kai-vu/oquare-metrics/README.md

 * Upgraded action to use Java 17 instead of Java 8

 ## Usage
+To make use of this GitHub action create, in the root folder of your repository, the folder ./github/workflows with the file main.yml inside.
+Copy the blow example inside.
+Adjust the "ontology-folders" parameter to the folder where your ontologies are located for evaluation.
+The action will run as soon as you push into your git repository.

 > NOTE: :warning:
 >
 > * **IMPORTANT:** Currently you must have both Java and Python installed in the runner machine.
 This can be done by either a Docker image which has both, or by calling actions/setup-java and actions/setup-python